The Illinois wrongful death statute of limitations is two years from the date of your loved one’s death. But there are some exceptions that may apply.

 Contact the Chicago Wrongful Death Law Firm of Zayed Law Offices Personal Injury Attorneys for Help Today

-For more information, please contact the experienced Chicago wrongful death lawyers at Zayed Law Offices Personal Injury Attorneys today.
+For more information, please contact the experienced Chicago Wrongful Death lawyers at Zayed Law Offices Personal Injury Attorneys today.
 We offer free consultations.

 We proudly serve Cook County, Will County, Kendall County, and its surrounding areas: